Repairing Multiple Failures with Coordinated and Adaptive Regenerating Codes: Coordinated regenerating codes

 \subsubsection{General CR codes}

 The general case corresponds to all possible trade-offs in between MSCR and MBCR.
-Valid points $(\alpha, \beta, \beta')$ can be determined by performing a numerical optimization of the objective function.
+Valid points $(\alpha, \beta, \beta')$ can be determined by performing a numerical minimization of the repair cost $\gamma$ for various storage cost $\alpha$ under constraints of~\eqref{eq:cons} and~\eqref{eq:obj}.
 Figure~\ref{fig:tradeoff_t} shows the optimal tradeoffs $(\alpha,\gamma)$: coordinated regenerating codes ($t > 1$) can go beyond the optimal tradeoffs for independent repairs ($t=1$) defined by regenerating codes by Dimakis~\emph{et al.}~\cite{Dimakis2010}.